ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/unit-tests.md

 - Use the `debugElement` to query the DOM for the `ion-title`
 - Peek at the `textContent` of the title's native element and make sure it is correct

-This is a very simple test involving the page's DOM, but it will give you an idea of the types of DOM level testing we can do.
+This is a very simple test involving the page's DOM, but it will give you an idea of the type of DOM level testing Angular allows us to do.

 Add the following to the `src/app/home/home.page.spec.ts` file: